Universumgames/raytracer-metalcpp/README.md

 determine the ray color.
 Finally after all the rays are traced, the average color of all rays (the samples) per pixel is calculated and written to the output image.

+## Output

+The output of the program will the rendered image saved as a PNG file.
+The default destination is `raytraced.jpg`, but can be changed using the command line arguments.
+In addition the programm will time the execution and store the timing results in the `timelog.csv` file for later analysis.

+## Analysis and Comparison of the Implementations

+To view and compare the performance of the sequential and parallel implementations, you can use the provided `python/speedVisualizer.py` and `python/speedUpCalculator.py` scripts.
+These scripts will read the `timelog.csv` file and generate visualizations of the execution times and speedup achieved by the parallel implementation.

+Comparing the different implementations and scenes that were rendered for the benchmark, we can see that the triangle count, the number of bounces as well as the screen resolution (combined with the number of samples per pixel, which basically increases the virtual screen size) have a significant impact on the performance.
+While at the beginning, with low settings the sequential implementation is close to the parallel implementations in terms of duration needed for the rendering, the difference increases significantly with higher settings.
+Where as the sequential implementation takes almost one and a half hours to render the most complex scene in the benchmarks, the metal shader implementation is able to render the same scene in a matter of half a dozen seconds.

+Those two numbers alone already show that the power of parallelization and using the GPU for such tasks.
+Looking at the speedup graphs generated with the provided python scripts, we can see that the speedup achieved by the parallelisations varies drastically depending on the scene and settings.
+While some scenes achieve a speedup of over 1000x compared to the sequential implementation, other scenes only achieve a speedup of around 4x.
+This variation can be attributed to losses due to overhead of copying data buffers to and from the GPU.
+However, overall the parallel implementations show a significant improvement in performance compared to the sequential implementation, especially for complex scenes with high triangle counts and multiple bounces.